tsenovilla/pyreptasks/README.md

 Developing
 ==========

-To ensure that you have all the needed dependencies installed in your local environment, install the requirements:
+If you want to contribute, to ensure that you have all the needed dependencies installed in your local environment, install the requirements described in others/requirements.txt.
+To do so, you can download the file or just copy it into a "requirements.txt" file then do

 % pip install -r others/requirements.txt

 This project uses "black" to format code.
 We support "pre-commit" to ensure this formatting has been run.
 If you have installed the requirements, you should have these packages already installed.
-Please, set up the commit hooks in your local environment:

-% pre-commit install

 "Codecov" is set up for this project, so for any push or pull request you may check the code coverage report at https://app.codecov.io/gh/tsenovilla/pyreptasks.